About Me

 Health behaviors—such as substance use, exercise, and dietary habits—are a product of both personal choices but also structural constraints and social influence.
 For example, I have shown that the accumulation of different types of social roles influences health behavior practices.
 A current project examines both between- and within-gender differences in health behavior.

 Mental health is similarly affected by social factors.
 For example, the number and types of social roles someone occupies has important effects on mental health.
-A current project examines (potential) differential effects of role-accumulation across the life course.
+A recent project examines differential effects of role-accumulation across the life course, showing broad similarities but some unique effects in later life.
 Another project shows that sexual identity-behavior discrepancies (i.e., someone behaves in ways inconsistent with their identity) have myriad detrimental effects on mental health.

 Teaching